thuml/iTransformer/README.md

 -exp_basic.py is revised to use added models.

--exp_reverter.py is added for impelmentation of ReduceLRReverter
+-exp_reverter.py is added for impelmentation of ReduceLRReverter .

--run_reverter.py is added for impelmentation of ReduceLRReverter
+-run_reverter.py is added for impelmentation of ReduceLRReverter .

--requirements.txt is revised and torch is installed by torch.txt
+-requirements.txt is revised and torch is installed by torch.txt .

 -In run.py, "--rev" argument is added.

+-exp_long_term_forecasting is changed to measure the time taken for each epochs.